tsackton/taelgar/Gazetteer/Greater Sembara/Sembara/Taxes in Sembara.md

 ---
 # Taxes in Sembara

-The system of feudal lords in Sembara is maintained by a series of financial obligations from the general populace to the peerage, including the manoral lords as well as the nobles.
-Additionally, the dukes and the crown are supported by a baronial tax, that is due from barons.
+The system of feudal lords in Sembara is maintained by a series of financial obligations from the general populace to the peerage, including the manorial lords as well as the nobles.

 Broadly taxes in Sembara are divided into five categories: